approov/quickstart-ios-swift-alamofire/README.md

 Integrating client project
 Pod installation complete!
 There is 1 dependency from the Podfile and 1 total pod installed.
 ```
 This downloads the Alamofire framework and updates the directory structure.
-Please, do not use the project file `ApproovShapes.xcworkspace`.
+Please, do not use the project file `ApproovShapes.xcodeproj`.
 Instead always
 use the workspace file `ApproovShapes.xcworkspace`.

 ## RUNNING THE SHAPES APP WITHOUT APPROOV

 Open the `ApproovShapes.xcworkspace` project in the `shapes-app` folder using `File->Open` in Xcode.
 Ensure the `ApproovShapes` project is selected at the top of Xcode's project explorer panel.

 Select your codesigning certificate in the `Signing & Capabilities` tab and run the application on your prefered device.
+Note that if you have difficulties codesigning the application, change the `Bundle Identifier` in the General tab to contain a unique prefix.

 ![Codesign App](readme-images/codesign-app.png)